JunghwanRo/log/README.md

 # To be DONE

-Send email to fabric manufacturer. \
-Finish Flight mechanics - The basis. \
 Check the parameters of drop stitch fabric. \
 Check a glider simulator. \
 Download all interesting lectures from ETHZ-robotics. \